youssefattia98/ROS2-Based---TIAGO-Robot-Navigation/README.md

 `ros2 launch sofar_tiago  sofar_launch.py continue:=true rviz:=true`

 In rviz, through the slam toolbox plugin, you can then deserialize the pose graph and continue to map the environment.
-As of right now, this mode is experimental and we did not manage to calibrate it well, the mapping is not accurate at all.
+As of right now, this mode is experimental and we did not manage to calibrate it well, the mapping is very accurate.

 https://user-images.githubusercontent.com/69837845/174442839-3877486b-6fde-437f-983a-3c0bfb05f325.mp4